 Ever walk into a space and feel instantly inspired?
 Some people have a knack for creating beauty wherever they go, and longtime Schoolhouse friend, Alex Creswell, is one of these magical and rare humans.
 Case in point — her character-filled California home.

 Bright, winsome, and full of fun (often unexpected) touches, Alex's 1940's Central Coast cottage is the perfect reflection of her creativity in tangible form.
 The design approach?
 Surround yourself with things you love.
-Since we've had an extra rainy spring here in Portland, we asked Alex to take us on a visual vacation to her light-filled and oh-so dreamy abode.
+Since we've had an extra rainy season here in Portland, we asked Alex to take us on a visual vacation to her light-filled and oh-so dreamy abode.
 Below, she shares the story behind the space and gives us an inside scoop on her latest passion project — Neighbors General Store.

 Tell us about your home!
 How did you find it?